Updated October 7, 2023

 - Their work involves lots of financial analysis and requires a strong background.

-- Also personal and strategic skills are vital to an investment banker because he serves as a strategist for his clients.
+- Also, personal and strategic skills are vital to an investment banker because he is a client strategist.
 He helps them develop their financial plans as well as implement them.

-- At the global level, investment bankers act as critical figures in the shaping of the American and world economies.
+- At the global level, investment bankers act as critical figures in shaping the American and world economies.

 - They help in managing mergers of multibillion-dollar corporations.

 - Investment bankers work for long hours.
-Work weeks of 70 hours or more are common.
+Work weeks of 70 hours or more are typical.

-- But barring all the pros and cons the work is extremely interesting for those who work passionately for an investment bank.
+- But barring all the pros and cons, the work is exciting for those who work passionately for an investment bank.

 Investment Banking Functions

-- Raising Capital & Security Underwriting – Investment Banks act as middlemen between a company that wants to issue new securities and the buying public.
-So basically it helps a company that is in need of capital or funds, by issuing securities.
+- Raising Capital & Security Underwriting – Investment Banks act as middlemen between companies that want to issue new securities and the buying public.
+So, it helps a company that needs capital or funds by issuing securities.

-- Mergers & Acquisitions – Investment bank helps in facilitating M&A deals between various firms.
-Thus an Investment Bank advises buyers and sellers on valuations, negotiation, pricing, and structuring as well as procedures and implementations.
+- Mergers & Acquisitions – Investment bank helps facilitate M&A deals between various firms.
+Thus, an Investment Bank advises buyers and sellers on valuations, negotiation, pricing, structuring, procedures, and implementations.

-- Sales & Trading – Investment Banks help in matching up buyers and sellers as well as buying and selling securities out of their own account to facilitate the trading of securities.
+- Sales & Trading – Investment Banks help match buyers and sellers and buy and sell securities from their accounts to facilitate trading.

 Investment Bank Organizational Structure

-Investment banks are split into three main offices- front office, middle office, and back office.
+Investment banks break down into three main offices- front office, middle office, and back office.

-Front Office – The revenue for an Investment Bank is generated by the front office.
-It consists of three primary divisions: investment banking, sales & trading, and research.
-Sales and trading department involves Buying and selling products.
-The research department comes up with various research reports on the firms or industries.
+Front Office – The front office generates revenue for an Investment Bank.
+It has three primary divisions: investment banking, sales & trading, and research.
+The sales and trading department involves buying and selling products.
+The research department produces various research reports on the firms or industries.

-Middle Office – The main function of the middle office is to ensure that the investment bank doesn’t engage in activities that can be detrimental to the bank’s health.
-It includes functions like risk management, financial control, corporate treasury, corporate strategy, and compliance.
-The point of contact between the front office and the middle office comes during the function of capital raising to ensure that the company is not taking on too much risk in underwriting certain securities.
+Middle Office – The primary function of the middle office is to ensure that the investment bank doesn’t engage in activities that can be detrimental to the bank’s health.
+It includes risk management, financial control, corporate treasury, corporate strategy, and compliance.
+The point of contact between the front and middle offices comes during capital raising to ensure the company is not taking on too much risk in underwriting specific securities.

-Back Office – Back office basically provides supporting activities like operations and technology to the front office so that it can do the jobs needed to make money for the investment bank.
+Back Office – The back office provides supporting activities like operations and technology to the front office to do the jobs needed to make money for the investment bank.

 Investment Banking Career Road

-The Journey in an Investment Bank is not easy.
+The Journey in an Investment Bank takes work.
 The career of an investment banker progresses along a fairly standard path.
 Investment banking positions from junior to senior are: